 Our goal is to create a consistent standard of clarity for how church policy should be communicated.
 We believe that policies should be clearly communicated on a church website’s primary pages.
 Why?

 If a church has already made up its mind on its policy but is not clearly communicating it, then the question really should be: “Why doesn’t the church publicly declare what it actively enforces behind closed doors?”
+If a church is still discerning its position, we have a specific score for that.

 “...with the measure you use, it will be measured to you.” - Jesus